Jersey

 | Limited physical land availability and high costs for commercial office space and logistics. |

-YES, BUT TAXED.
-Corporate tax in Jersey lands at a moderate 20% with no IP-box softening.
-Standard accounting, VAT at 5, standard administrative weight.
-Nothing exotic in either direction.
+Corporate tax in Jersey lands at a moderate 20%, no IP-box to soften it.
+Standard accounting, VAT at 5, the usual dose of paperwork.
+Nothing to celebrate, nothing to flee.

 | Country | Status | Dividends | Interest | Royalties |